-The Company granted no loans to its employees or members of the management or supervisory boards, and so there were no such transactions in 2020.
+As a rule, the Company grants loans to neither its employees nor the members of the management or supervisory boards; accordingly, there were no such transactions in 2021.

 The Company has no additional pension schemes.

 B.1.6 Material related-party transactions